 Across the globe, thousands of people are being economically exploited to produce the goods that drive the global economy.
-As of early 2017, one hundred thirty-nine goods from seventy-five countries are produced with either child or forced labor (https://www.dol.gov/ilab/reports/child-labor/list-of-goods/).
+As of 2018, one hundred forty-eight goods from seventy-six countries are produced with either child or forced labor (https://www.dol.gov/ilab/reports/child-labor/list-of-goods/).
 The abuse spans several industries, plaguing production lines of everything from gold to coffee to clothing, sugar and bricks.
 Deceptive and coercive recruitment ensnares unknowing victims; promises of fair wages and a better life veil the harsh reality of the situation they are entering.
 To recruit their victims, employers utilize tactics like debt bondage, where workers borrow money to pay various fees associated with their recruitment, and are unable to work off those debts in a reasonable amount of time.

 Child and forced labor is a widespread, global problem, but steps are being taken to end both practices.
 Governments are constantly drafting new laws to prohibit the use of child labor and the manufacturing of goods produced with forced labor.
 Law enforcement agencies are receiving funding to help combat unethical manufacturing.
 Victims of child and forced labor are given access to recovery services, education, and healthcare.
 Additionally, supply chains are being monitored more closely than ever before.
 Despite these advances towards ending economic exploitation, there is still work that needs to be done.

 Across the globe, people are becoming aware of this multi-billion dollar crime and want to help but are not sure how.
 While there are important ways that leaders and professionals from specific vocations can take action, EVERYONE, regardless of their age, vocation, or economic standing can make a difference as a conscious consumer!